Top 5 Hand Gestures With Different Cultural Meanings

 Eventually, victory came to mean peace and friendship, as well, especially by the USA during the Vietnam War.
 Today, it is common to see this gesture used by politicians and in friendship groups throughout Europe, the Americas and Asia.

 In fact, this hand gesture seems to have a positive connotation everywhere…until you flip it around.

 Make the same gesture but with your palm facing you and not the other person (also called the reverse victory sign) and this hand sign shows defiance and contempt.
 It is interpreted as an insult by some nations of the Commonwealth (such as South Africa, India and the UK), so be careful how you place your palm before doing the V sign!

 If you ever travel to the USA (and the American continent in general) and want to show your friends that their sports team sucks, you can use the L sign and tell them they are “losers”.

 Yet, this gesture has a completely different meaning in China, where hand signals are often used to indicate numbers.
 Chinese people position their fingers to resemble the symbol they use for a given number.
 So, if you want to tell your friend to buy 8 (八) cans of beer, just make the L sign.

-As you can see, using hand gestures is widespread among different cultures, but the meanings of these gestures can change wildly!
+As you can see, using gestures is widespread among different cultures, but the meanings of these hand signs can change wildly!
 Next time you practise your foreign language skills overseas, keep these meanings in mind and save yourself a lot of embarrassment and confusion.